Terrorism in Kazakhstan

 The threat of terrorism in Kazakhstan plays an increasingly important role in relations with the United States which in 2006 were at an all-time high.
 Kazakhstan has taken Uzbekistan's place as the favored partner in Central Asia for both Russia and the United States.

-Kazakhstan's counter-terrorism efforts resulted in the country's 94th ranking among 130 countries in the 2016 Global Terrorism Index published by the Institute of Economics and Peace.
+Kazakhstan's counter-terrorism efforts resulted in the country's 94th ranking among 130 countries in the 2016 Global Terrorism Index published by the Institute for Economics and Peace.
 The higher the position on the ranking is, the bigger the impact of terrorism in the country.
 Kazakhstan's 94th place puts it in a group of countries with the lowest impact of terrorism.

 Banned terrorist organizations

 On 12 October 2006 the Supreme Court approved a revised list of banned terrorist organizations and the Prosecutor General released the list.
-The terrorist organizations the government has banned are the Islamic Movement of Uzbekistan, Islamic Radical Front of Kazakhstan, Hizb ut-Tahrir al-Islami, Jamaat of Central Asian Mujahedins, Islamic Party of Eastern Turkestan, Kurdistan Workers Party, Boz Kurt, Lashkar-e-Toiba, Social Reforms Society (in Kuwait), Asbat an-Ansar (in Israel), Al-Qaeda, Taliban, and the Muslim Brotherhood.
+The terrorist organizations the government has banned are the Islamic Movement of Uzbekistan, Islamic Front of Kazakhstan, Hizb ut-Tahrir al-Islami, Jamaat of Central Asian Mujahedins, Islamic Party of Eastern Turkestan, Kurdistan Workers Party, Boz Kurt, Lashkar-e-Toiba, Social Reforms Society (in Kuwait), Asbat an-Ansar (in Israel), Al-Qaeda, Taliban, and the Muslim Brotherhood.
 When the Supreme Court initially added the JCMA and six other organizations to its list in March 2006, critics said that the Muslim Brotherhood and Lashkar-e-Toiba do not operate in Kazakhstan on a level sufficient to justify inclusion in the list.
 Saulebek Zhamkenuly, press secretary for the Prosecutor-General's Office, said, "It doesn't mean all these organizations are active in Kazakhstan.
 The decision to ban them is a preventive measure.
 These organizations are considered as terrorist in the Russian Federation, the United States, Turkey, Uzbekistan, and Pakistan."

 The Supreme Court added Aum Shinrikyo and the East Turkestan Liberation Organization to the list of banned terrorist organizations on 17 November 2006.
 Both organizations have members in Kazakhstan.